tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Custom Animator State
 ~~~~~~~~~~~~

+If you want to override the default motion animation, use these methods:

 Method #1
 """"""""""""""

+* This method is used when :ref:`GPU pedestrians <pedestrianGPU>` require complex :ref:`animation transitions <animationBakerHowToCreateTransition>`.

 #.
-If you want to override default movement animation use the method:
-	..  code-block:: r
+Add the custom anitator state by using the utils method:

-		AnimatorStateExtension.AddCustomAnimatorState(ref EntityCommandBuffer commandBuffer, Entity entity, CustomAnimatorState customAnimationState)
+	* ``AnimatorStateExtension.AddCustomAnimatorState(ref EntityCommandBuffer commandBuffer, Entity entity, CustomAnimatorState customAnimationState)``

 	* And add hash of your animation in the following systems.
 	* For :ref:`legacy skin <pedestrianHybridLegacy>`.